Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/8-visualize-flight-data.md

 You learned something new here.
 When you plot with Matplotlib, you can use `xlabel()` and `ylabel()` to add labels to the X and Y axis.
 To do the same when plotting with a DataFrame, you call `set_xlabel()` and `set_ylabel()` on the `AxesSubplot` object returned by the DataFrame's `plot()` method.

-## Use a histogram to explore further
+## Use a histogram to explore the frequencies of delays

 Let's say the goal is to learn more about the nature of the delays — specifically, how the number of short delays compares to the number of long delays.
 It's reasonable to expect that there are more 10-minute delays than 1-hour delays.
 But what does the distribution look like?